-Trees Forever invites you to the Our Woodland Legacy Symposium, a forum that gives voice and value to our natural assets.
-As we approach this year’s theme of “Connecting Land and Life,” we’ll talk about current issues facing communities striving to conserve woodland areas and to improve the environment in our urban and rural areas.
-Learn about new studies showing why we need nature in our communities AND find out how we can support our trees and natural areas.
+Trees Forever’s Our Woodland Legacy Symposium in 2018 was once again a forum that gives voice and value to our natural assets.
+With the theme of “Connecting Land and Life,” we talked about current issues facing communities striving to conserve woodland areas and to improve the environment in our urban and rural areas.
+View the agenda here.

 Our Goals for the Symposium: